PATHFINDER SHAPE SENSING PLATFORM

 To continue reading about Pathfinder shape sensing platform, please fill out the below form and submit.

-The most significant advantage of the The Shape Sensing Company technology is the ability to acquire spatially continuous information along the entire length of an optical fiber with only a single lead cable.
+The most significant advantage of fiber optic sensing technology is the ability to acquire spatially continuous information along the entire length of an optical fiber with only a single lead cable.
 Single point measurement devices, such as a strain gauge, only capture information at a discrete point while requiring multiple lead cables and hours to perform an installation.

 For additional environmental protection, fiber is often encased within auxiliary buffer tubes or jackets to form a fiber optic cable, otherwise known as a patch cord.
 As shown in Figure 1(b), fiber is commonly packaged in a tight buffer jacket and loosely incorporated into an outer jacket filled with strength members such as Kevlar strands.
 These patch cords serve as standoff cables between the sensor and the interrogator.